– Santhipriya –

 Even in the midst of mire controversies here and there, Rama’s land continued to expand in territories.
 Then one day came sage Agasthiya to counsel Rama to go for a horse sacrifice called Ashwametha Yahya to grace his folks and appease omens.
-Thereafter Rama let loose a Horse for the great Horse-sacrifice, to commence the ceremony with extraordinary splendor, and showered choicest gifts and alms to the invitees in all directions.
-Lava Kusa dwelling in hermit Valmiki’s place held with them the sacrificial horse let loose by Rama in commencement of the ceremony.
+Thereafter Rama let loose a horse for the great horse-sacrifice as mark of commencing the ceremony with extraordinary splendor, and showered choicest gifts and alms to the invitees who came from all directions.
+Lava Kusa dwelling in hermit Valmiki’s place held with them the sacrificial horse let loose by Rama after commencement of the ceremony.

 When the sacrifice concluded, sage Valmiki petitioned Sita and produced before folks and addressed ‘Sita, time has come to wipe out the mud on you.
 Now in front of the audience establish that none but Rama alone was your breath, thought, deed, spirit and feeling even while in solitary confinement at Ravana’s dwelling……daughter, establish to the world that the sacred truth that your modesty is nothing but pure fire’.

-Sullied Rama lost his balance and on the counsel of sage Yathaajit, he transferred to Bharatha, his brother entire land of Sindhu, who too ruled it only for short while before bidding farewell to the rule and to position his sons Thakkan and Purlakan on Royal chair.
+Back to Kalidasa’s story, sullied Rama lost his balance and on the counsel of sage Yathaajit, he transferred to Bharatha, his brother entire land of Sindhu, who too ruled it only for short while before bidding farewell to the rule and to position his sons Thakkan and Purlakan on Royal chair.
 Similar history followed with another brother Lakhman who too parted with the Kingship to throne Anghada and Chandrakethu his two sons.
-Not to be left behind, Rama too followed their steps to engage his twins in the ruling.
+Not to be left behind, Rama too followed their steps to engage his twins Lava and Kusa in the ruling.

 Thus Raghu brothers peacefully passed on their burden to their due and perfect successors to lead an austere life, and when the time to reach their lords in heaven came, the torch bearer in the form of sage Durvasa visited Rama.
 He desired one to one secret conference with Rama which when granted, met him in isolation and persuaded Rama to end his incarnation.
-Lashman, who stood guard at the gate broke in upon their secret conversation in a haste as he staggered to hear the content and turned sad.
-To atone the sin he committed by entering in secret meeting as uninvited guest, and fact on Rama’s end nearing heard, sad Lashman sought their pardon and in deep devotion and love to Rama quietly walked to river Sarayu in isolation and shed his earthly vesture in yogic style.
+Lashman, who stood guard at the gate broke in upon hearing their secret conversation in a haste as he staggered to hear the content and turned sad.
+To atone the sin of committing entry in to the secret meeting room as uninvited guest, and the fact on Rama’s end heard, sad Lashman sought their pardon and in deep devotion and love to Rama quietly walked to river Sarayu in isolation and shed his earthly venture in yogic style.
 The soul within his body flew to heaven.

-One of the books, Valmiki Ramayana translated into Tamil, written in the year 1941 by an eminent author called ‘Maha Vidwan Sreemath Prathivathi Bayangaram Annangarachariya Swamigal’ of Kanjeepuram district of Tamilnadu in India has mentioned under title ‘Samshaeba Ramayana’ in the first Sarga of the book that it was Sage Narada who briefed the epic Ramayana to Valmiki and thereafter, the incident that provoked Valmiki in the bank of river Tamasa, prompted him to compose the Ramayana in verse form.
+One of the books, Valmiki Ramayana translated into Tamil, written in the year 1941 by an eminent author called ‘Maha Vidwan Sreemath Prathivathi Bayangaram Annangarachariya Swamigal’ of Kanjeepuram district of Tamilnadu in India has mentioned under title ‘Samshaeba Ramayana’ in the first Sarga of the book that it was Sage Narada who briefed the epic Ramayana to Valmiki and thereafter, an incident that occurred in the bank of river Tamasa provoked Valmiki and prompted him to compose the Ramayana in verse form.
 As he was searching for suitable disciple to pass on the gem, Lava and Kusa came forward to absorb the epic.

 The said Ramayana, in the form of verse portraying the valor of Rama has been reportedly composed during the rein of Rama and therefore Lava and Kusa were able to recite them in Rama’s court.
 However the epic in verse did not attempt to promote Rama a divine incarnate, though the events and narration linked the folks on earth and those in heaven.